 Based in the centre of Cambridge, Myspace has been specialising in the creation of bespoke garden buildings since 2004.

 Everyone needs their own space.
 Our garden rooms can be used as an office, a studio for artists or sculptors, a music room, a gym, a playroom, a teenagers space or simply somewhere to get away from it all.
 Whatever the intended use, each structure is built to last, with high levels of insulation and high-quality, durable materials, at a lower cost than an extension or a loft conversion.
+A six year guarantee is also provided.

 From foundations to finish each one of our beautiful garden buildings is unique.
 Every studio is designed and crafted to the highest specification and as individual as the client.
 Designs are based on detailed discussions, taking into account your personal preferences and requirements.